Professor Emeritus of Economics

 - B.A., Economics, Yale University, 1975

-For many years he has taught UAA courses on the economy of Alaska and the economics of fish, and he frequently talks to public and private groups around Alaska about fisheries and other issues important to Alaskans.
+For many years he taught UAA courses on the economy of Alaska and the economics of fish, and he frequently talks to public and private groups around Alaska about fisheries and other issues important to Alaskans.
 He has also traveled to Canada, Japan, Russia, Norway, Chile, Iceland, and other countries in connection with his research on salmon markets.

 Gunnar Knapp is married and has three children.
 A trained classical singer, he has sung with the Anchorage Opera and other Anchorage singing groups.
 He is an active participant in Anchorage cross-country skiing and orienteering events.